 Vaccination is not required to receive approval for domestic travel.
-However, if faculty, staff or students voluntarily disclose to their supervisor that they are fully vaccinated, domestic travel may be approved through the pre-pandemic approval process.
-All others may be approved for domestic travel by following COVID-19 testing protocols described click here.
+However, if faculty, staff or students voluntarily disclose to their supervisor that they are fully vaccinated, domestic travel may be approved in accordance with current BYU policies.
+All others may be approved for domestic travel by following current BYU policies and COVID-19 testing protocols described below.
 All individuals traveling domestically must comply with the COVID-19 requirements of the destination jurisdiction.

 BASIC PROTOCOL FOR EACH SEPARATE TRIP:

 COVID-19 Testing Option

 - Domestic travel by BYU faculty, staff and students who are not vaccinated will require COVID-19 testing before and after proposed travel with the following exceptions:

 - The traveler can show documentation of a positive COVID-19 test result within 90 days of proposed travel (90 days from onset of symptoms or date of test if asymptomatic) and has satisfied isolation requirements.